MayarElSergany/Furniture-Store-Website-XD-Design/README.md

 Adobe XD-Design for Furniture Store Website

 This Furniture Website Consists of four pages:

-First: Home Page
+-First: Home Page

-Second: About Page
+-Second: About Page

-Thrid: Page for specific Product
+-Thrid: Page for specific Product

-Fourth: Description Details for a specific Product
+-Fourth: Description Details for a specific Product

 Created a Home Page that has Navbar to navigate to another pages like (About us page, Shop Page, Login Page).